frankolson/frankolson.github.io-old/_posts/2017-02-15-SaaS_Tutorial_Part_2.md

 </div>
 ~~~

-- Finally, we need to fix the routes, adding a root path.
+Finally, we need to fix the routes by adding a root path.

 ~~~ruby
 # config/routes.rb